-|The Stardust Arts Program Copyrighted 2009 - 2013, Cheryls Parrotise,.
+|The Stardust Arts Program Copyrighted 2009 - 2018, Cheryls Parrotise,.
 All rights reserved.
 All images are copyrighted by the

-I believe in the power of mentoring and the good that develops from it.
-To make a
+I believe in the power of being a mentor, and the good that develops from it.

 believe and simply try, you can be a better person for it.

 Stardust is more then a success story, it is an opportunity to explore and

 empower yourself for a lifetime.